San Antonio Construction Accident Lawyers

 By their nature, San Antonio construction and building sites aren’t safe for the general public.
 Construction workers —including builders, contractors, plumbers, painters, and electricians — and subcontractors must follow strict OSHA safety protocols at construction sites.
 All of that work prepares these buildings for occupancy.

 For safety reasons, general and subcontractors must follow strict OSHA safety protocols at construction sites.
 Even minor safety mistakes can result in devastating falls, electrocutions, and explosions.
 Recovering compensation following San Antonio construction accidents, especially if you’re now disabled from your career, often involves numerous defendants and insurers.
+Reach out to a San Antonio Construction Accident Lawyer.

-Why Choose a Wyatt Law Firm Construction Site Accidents Lawyer
+Why Choose A Wyatt Law Firm Construction Site Accidents Lawyer

 Many believe that workers’ compensation is their only option to recover damages after a workplace accident.
 However, these benefits are usually not enough to cover the expenses you’ll face after a serious injury.
 Paula Wyatt and her team have recovered millions for injured workers and have the necessary resources to help you pursue compensation that is far greater than what you might receive through workers’ comp.